Quill feather

 Brand activation is the process of bringing your brand to life and creating a positive connection between your brand and your target audience.
 Brand activation focuses on shifting your brand from one state (unknown or disliked) to a more positive state (known or enjoyed).

-You can activate your brand in various ways, including through events, sponsorships, contests, and digital campaigns.
+You can activate your brand in various ways, including events, sponsorships, contests, and digital campaigns.
 At its core, brand activation is about creating memorable experiences that generate positive emotions.
 As a result, customers continue engaging and keep coming back.

-We often hear “brand activation” confused with “brand marketing.”
+We often hear “brand activation” confused with “brand marketing” or “brand launch.”
 While similar, the distinction is important.
-Brand marketing is a broad, all-encompassing strategy that includes all activities your company uses to build brand awareness.
-On the other hand, brand activation is a specific tactic that is generally more hands-on, experiential, engagement-focused.
+Brand marketing is a long-term, broad, all-encompassing strategy that includes all activities your company uses to build brand awareness.
+A brand launch is focused only on launching a new brand to the world.

 Brand activation helps brands make a name for themselves and differentiate from competitors.
 Fostering brand awareness is especially important for new brands, new products, or if you’re in a crowded market.